cosmos/cosmos-sdk/x/ibc/spec/01_concepts.md

 Implementations which do not feel they would benefit from versioning can do basic string matching using a single compatible version.

+## ClientUpdateProposal

+A governance proposal may be passed to update a specified client with a provided header.
+This is useful in unfreezing clients or updating expired clients.
+Each client is expected to implement this functionality.
+A client may choose to disallow an update by a governance proposal by returning an error in the client state function 'CheckProposedHeaderAndUpdateState'.

+The localhost client cannot be updated by a governance proposal.

+The solo machine client requires the boolean flag 'AllowUpdateAfterProposal' to be set to true in order to be updated by a proposal.
+This is set upon client creation and cannot be updated later.

+The tendermint client has two flags update flags, 'AllowUpdateAfterExpiry' and 'AllowUpdateAfterMisbehaviour'.
+The former flag can only be used to unexpire clients.
+The latter flag can be used to unfreeze a client and if necessary it will also unexpire the client.
+It is advised to let a client expire if it has become frozen before proposing a new header.
+This is to avoid the client from becoming refrozen if the misbehaviour evidence has not expired.
+These boolean flags are set upon client creation and cannot be updated later.